Karumi/learnyougit/exercises/git_fetch/problem.md

       master pushes to master (up to date)
 ```

 Besides the URLs used to download and upload information, Git also links local branches with remote ones.
-It does that so that remote-related calls like `git pull` and `git push` (that we will see in later lessons) can be automatically done without specifying which remote branches you are updating.
+It does that so that remote-related calls like `git pull` and `git push` (that we will see in later lessons) can be automatically executed without specifying which remote branches are being updated.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}